elimuinformatics/a2d2/README.md

 ### Optional configurations

-1. Redis Cache: components lie the `fhir-query-helper-r4` or `generic-helpers` use cache implementations that are configurable via JVM properties.
+1. Redis Cache: components like the `fhir-query-helper-r4` or `generic-helpers` use cache implementations that are configurable via JVM properties.
 If you want to use JedisHelper, or jedis implementation of caching of values, you need to add these JVM properties:

 	-Dcache.type.impl=REDIS -Dcache.jedis.host=<your-redis-host> -Dcache.jedis.port=<your-redis-port>